grzesiek2201/servobot_pico_driver/README.md

 ## Description
 Servobot is a 3dof robot based on hobby servos.
 This repo serves as a Hardware Interface driver for the robot, which in turn can be used to interact with the robot through other packages, such as moveit2.

-The driver uses a Serial connection (e.g. USB) to talk to Raspberry Pi Pico, or any other microcontroller serving as an interface between the robot and the ROS2.
+The driver uses a Serial connection (e.g. USB) to talk to Raspberry Pi Pico (e.g. using this freeRTOS [example](https://github.com/grzesiek2201/pico-rtos-servo-control)), or any other microcontroller serving as an interface between the robot and the ROS2.

 Built and tested on ROS2 Humble.